RommieG/Grainy-Photos-v3/content/posts/harman-phoenix-roll-2/index.md

 # Show ReadingTime: true
 ShowToc: false
 tocopen: true
-summary: 'Google description is called summary.' # The summary appears as the Google description and also on the posts list page.
+summary: 'Harman Phoenix 200 is a new colour C41 negative film, full of character and a unique look.
+See all 36 photos from my second roll of this interesting film.' # The summary appears as the Google description and also on the posts list page.
 If you also want it to appear on the page, use description instead of summary.
 draft: false

 tags: ["Pentax MX", "Harman Phoenix"]